reload/openplatform/README.md

 1. Create an OpenPlatform instance and supply it a token (see [How to obtain a token](#how-to-obtain-a-token)).
 2. Call a `*Request` method to get a request instance.
-3. Request parameters are supplied as properties on the request object and are documented with `@property`, so your IDE should provide useful completion.
+3. Request parameters are supplied with setters.
 4. Call execute to get a lazy loading result.
-5. Access response data as properties, or use any helper methods the Response classes provide.
+5. Get response data from getters on the response object.

 ### Generic requests